Work in Canada

 Immigration Pathways to Canada That Don’t Require a Work Visa

-In 2019, the Express Entry system issued 332,331 invitations for Canadian permanent residency which is 20 per cent more than the previous year.
+In 2019, Canada's Express Entry system issued 332,331 invitations for Canadian permanent residency which is 20 percent more than the previous year.

 Although this is not a temporary route to work in Canada, many are unaware that by becoming a permanent resident of Canada you do not need a work permit.

 You will be able to work in Canada legally for as long as you want, granted you meet your chosen immigration program’s requirements.

 There are 3 main programs under the Express Entry System: